sussy-code/smov/.github/CONTRIBUTING.md

 > **Warning**
 > Before you start a translation, please:
 > - Check there isn't an existing GitHub [issue](https://github.com/movie-web/movie-web/issues) or [pull request](https://github.com/movie-web/movie-web/pulls) open for the language.
 > - Make sure we aren't in the middle of a new feature update.
-When releasing major versions, we only accept language once the new version is complete.
+When releasing major versions, we only accept changes to translations once the new version is complete.
 Otherwise, the language files would need to be updated.
 >
 > Please speak to us before starting a language PR.
 We want to use your time effectively.